rosemwangie/DSA-Starter/src/data-structures/linked-lists/LINKEDLISTS.md

 ## **Linked Lists**
 A **[linked List]()** is used to represent sequential data.
+It is a data structure where each element is a separate object, called a 'node', that stores a refrence to the next node in the list.
+In js , linked lists can be implemented using objects and arrays.

 A **Pointer** is a reference to another place memory
 A **Node** is a bucket of data

 In order to access elements/nodes in a linked list, we have to traverse through all of the items sequentially just like arrays.
 Linked lists are made of nodes.
-The node represented by value and a pointer commonly referred to as next.

-In languages like JS, Ruby, py we don't have to think about memory allocation.
-Memory management for data structures like arrays and linked lists happens dynamically.

-Linear order is not given by their physical placement in memory.
-Instead each element contains an address of the next element.
-Each node contains: data, a reference(link) to the next node in the sequence.Arrays have better cache locality as compared to linked lists.

-A drawback of linked lists is that access time is linear (and difficult to pipeline).
+The node represented by value and a pointer commonly referred to as next. <br> A drawback of linked lists is that access time is linear (and difficult to pipeline).
 Faster access, such as random access, is not feasible.

 Types of Linked Lists
 1. **Singly Linked List**
 2. **Doubly Linked List**
 3. **Circular Linked Lists**

-### **Basic Operations**
 ### Time Complexity

 | Access | Lookup | Insert(at) | Deletion |